kennytilton/mxtodomvc/README.md

 * when we write to `B`, `B` tells `A`; and
 * 'A' and 'B' can have "on change" callbacks.

 What does it mean for one property to read another, for `A` to read `B`?
-It means declaring `A` as an arbitrary function of `B` and possibly others.
+It means declaring `A` as an arbitrary HLL function of `B` and possibly others.
 In spirit:
 ````clojure
 A <= (fn [] (+ 42 B C))))
 ````
 What does it mean for `B` to tell `A`? `B` has `A` compute a new value.

-What happens when `A` computes a new value? `A` itself might have its own dependent properties to tell, or `A` might want to tell the outside world.
-Where a Web game app uses a map to represent a Romulan warship, a paired DOM element will be rendering the ship.
-If `A` is the `cloaked` property of the map warship, the "hidden" attribute of the DOM warship needs to track `cloaked`.
+What happens when `A` computes a new value? `A` itself might have its own dependent properties to tell, or `A` might want to tell the world outside the connected graph of properties.
+Where a Web game app uses a CLJS map to represent a Romulan warship, a paired DOM element will exist to render ship.
+If `A` is the `cloaked` property of the map warship, the "hidden" attribute of the DOM warship needs to be added or removed.
 To this end, Matrix lets us define an "on-change" *observer* of `A` to update the DOM.

 > [observer](https://dictionary.cambridge.org/dictionary/english/observer): noun.
 UK: /əbˈzɜː.vər/, US: /əbˈzɝː.vɚ/  A person who watches what happens but has no active part in it.

-Many reactive libraries use the term observer differently; when `A` is a function of `B`, they refer to `A` as an "observer" of `B`.
-The Matrix library conforms to the dictionary meaning of the word: observers are monitors, not participants.
-We call `A` a *dependent* or function of `B`.
+Many reactive libraries use the term observer differently; when `A` is a function of `B`, many refer to `A` as an "observer" of `B`.
+Reagent uses the verb "watch".
+Indeed, the GoF pattern is called ["Observer"](https://en.wikipedia.org/wiki/Observer_pattern).
+Matrix usage conforms to the dictionary meaning: observers are *monitors* of the graph of properties, not participants.
+They act outside the graph.

 #### matrix?
-`A` might not be a simple, descriptive property such as "cloaked". `A` might be `K` for "kids" and hold the child nodes of some parent; the very population of our application can change with events.
+`A` might not be a simple, descriptive property such as "cloaked". `A` might be `K` for "kids" and hold the child nodes of some parent; thus the very population of our application model can change with events.
 We call this dynamic population of communicating nodes a *matrix*.

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-The Matrix library brings our application models to life, animating them in response to streams of external inputs.
-The movies were fun, but that Matrix bled energy from humans to feed machines.
+Simply by propagating change between properties and to the outside world, the Matrix library animates the application models we declare.
+The movies were fun, but *that* Matrix bled energy from humans to feed machines.
 Mr. Hickey, a careful man with the dictionary, might disapprove the misconstruction.

 Can we really program this way?
 This [Algebra](https://tiltonsalgebra.com/#) application matrix consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
 Everything runs under matrix control.
 The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
 On complex dispays of many math problems, a little over a thousand values are dependent on other values.
 We do program this way.